mothur/mothur.github.io/_wiki/edamame.md

 Starting out we need to first determine, what is our question?
 The Schloss lab is interested in understanding the effect of normal variation in the gut microbiome on host health.
-To that end we collected fresh feces from mice on a daily basis for 365 days post weaning (we\'re accepting applications).
+To that end we collected fresh feces from mice on a daily basis for 365 days post weaning (we're accepting applications).
 During the first 150 days post weaning (dpw), nothing was done to our mice except allow them to eat, get fat, and be merry.
 We were curious whether the rapid change in weight observed